 I joined Athabasca University in September 2015 as an Assistant Professor in Women’s and Gender Studies.
-I am also currently the 2015/2016 Visiting Scholar in Sexuality Studies at York University.
+I was the 2015/2016 Visiting Scholar in Sexuality Studies at York University.

-My political activism is based in my Edmonton queer community where I have worked with several social justice projects as a community organizer, public educator, columnist, radio host, and queer arts festival co-chair.
+My political activism is based in my Edmonton queer community where I have worked with several social justice projects as a community organizer and agitator, public educator, columnist, and queer arts festival co-chair.
 I am currently a producer and host of GayWire News Radio on CJSR 88.5FM.

 DeGagne, Alexa.
 2015. “’Severely Queer’ in Western Canada: LGBT2Q Activism in Alberta.”
 In Queer Mobilizations: Social Movement Activism and Canadian Public Policy.
 Manon Tremblay, Ed.
 UBC Press.